appvia/terranetes/README.md

 # Terranetes

 Terranetes enables application developers to self-serve cloud resources with minimal user input using Helm packages.
-You can either choose from our list of packages available on [artifacthub.io](https://artifacthub.io/packages/search?ts_query_web=appvia) or adopt our pattern to build out your own packages.
+You can either choose from our list of packages available on [artifacthub.io](https://artifacthub.io/packages/search?ts_query_web=appvia) or adopt our pattern to [create your own packages](docs/creating-your-own-packages.md).

-It is a solution and pattern that simplifies developer self-service and application development in the cloud.
+It is a solution, pattern and way of working that simplifies developer self-service and application development in the cloud.
 It combines reputable and widely-adopted technologies such as [HashiCorp Terraform](https://www.terraform.io/), [Terraform Operator](https://github.com/isaaguilar/terraform-operator) and [Helm](https://helm.sh/) to provide consumable packages i.e. Helm charts to application developers.
+Terraform and Helm are core components of this pattern but the Terraform Operator component can replaced with alternative solutions such as the [Open Application Model Terraform Controller](https://github.com/oam-dev/terraform-controller).

-This means that infrastructure operators such as DevOps or Platform engineers create consistent and re-usable Terraform modules whilst application developers consume those Terraform modules with minimal user input and minimal cloud expertise.
+It empowers infrastructure operators such as DevOps or Platform engineers to create consistent and re-usable Terraform modules that application developers can consume with minimal user input and minimal cloud expertise.

+Download the [tf2helm](https://github.com/appvia/tf2helm) tool to automate the conversion of your Terraform modules.

 ![Terranetes Ways of Working](images/terranetes.png)